Sarah Connor (singer): 2001–2003: Breakthrough with "From Sarah with Love"

-2004-2008: International success
+2004–2008: International success

 After a lengthy hiatus that saw the birth of her son Tyler, Connor returned to music in fall 2004 with the release of her single "Living to Love You".
 The ballad reached number-one in Germany and Switzerland, becoming her third consecutive chart-topper, and preceded her fourth album Naughty But Nice (2005).
 Connor re-teamed with longtime contributors Booya, Kay Denar und Rob Tyger to work on the album, whose release coincided with the broadcast of her ProSieben reality series Sarah & Marc in Love.
 Her highest-charting effort yet, Naughty But Nice debuted on top of the German Albums Chart and reached the top three in Austria and Switzerland, selling 100,000 copies within the first two days of its release.
 Critical reaction toward the album was generally-mixed, with Allmusic rating it three starts out of five, and laut.de summing it as "underclass music for the disco around the corner".
-Spawning just one another single, "From Zero to Hero" was picked to be used as the theme song to the computer-animated movie Robots (2005),The song became her fifth chart-topping single in Germany and the fourth number-one hit single in a row.
+Spawning just one another single, "From Zero to Hero" was picked to be used as the theme song to the animated film Robots (2005).
+The song became her fifth chart-topping single in Germany and the fourth number-one hit single in a row.
+Addidtionally she voiced Cappy in the German dub of the film.

 In fall 2005, Connor embarked on the Naughty but Nice concert tour.
 Compiling twenty-three dates in Austria, Germany and Switzerland, the tour concluded a month later.
 In December 2005, she released a holiday album named Christmas in My Heart.
 Containing a mix of traditional but contemporary English standards and re-written German songs in English language, both the album and its same-titled lead single reached number four on the charts.
 Eventually certified platinum by the IFPI, the album was re-released the following year, including the previously unreleased single "The Best Side of Life", another top four success.